Why we collect information about you:

 - Let us know when you change address or name

-- Tell us if any information in your record is incorrect
+- Tell us if any information is incorrect

-- Tell us if you change your mind about how we share the information in your record
+- Tell us if you change your mind about how we share information

 How can you make a complaint?

-If you have any concerns on how your information is used or might be used or you require further information please talk to the healthcare professional providing the service to you.
+If you have any concerns on how information is used or might be used or you require further information please talk to the healthcare professional providing the service to you.
 Alternatively you can contact Sirona's Customer Care Team (Tel: 0300 124 5400) who will investigate on your behalf.

-The CCHP partnership takes the handling of your information extremely seriously.
+The Community Children’s Health Partnership takes the handling of your information extremely seriously.
 This includes any information provided via this website.
 We will retain any information submitted online, in digital and/or hard copy form, in order to respond or deal with any request, enquiry, feedback or other submission you may have made.

 While we take every precaution to protect the information supplied to us, we cannot guarantee the safety of emails sent in.
 All information sent via this website or email is done so at the owner’s risk, therefore you may wish to call us if you need to pass on sensitive or confidential information.
 Any personal information submitted in the form of a job application will be used only for the purpose of processing that application.
 You mind find links to third party websites on our website.
 These websites should have their own privacy policies which you should check.
 We do not accept any responsibility or liability for their policies whatsoever as we have no control over them.